quadra-game/quadra/README.md

 To compile and install this software on a Unix-like system, do this:

-$ make (if you checked out the source code from Subversion)
+If you checked out the source code from GitHub:
+$ autoreconf -i

+And then the traditional build procedure:
 $ ./configure
 $ make
 $ make install (optional)